dcasota/vesxi-on-azure-scripts/README.md

 ## ```create-AzVM-vESXi.ps1```
    Run the script ```create-AzVM-vESXi7.ps1```.

+   It uses location, resource group and virtual machine name as mandatory parameters.

-   You can specify params value ResourceGroupName, VMName, etc. The default virtual machine type offering used is a Standard_F4s_v2 offering with 4 vCPU, 8GB RAM, Premium Disk Support and 32GB temporary storage, and Accelerating Networking with two nics.
+   You can specify additional params value.
+   The default virtual machine type offering used is a Standard_F4s_v2 offering with 4 vCPU, 8GB RAM, Premium Disk Support and 32GB temporary storage, and Accelerating Networking with two nics.
 Without Accelerated Networking, network adapters would not be presented inside the virtual machine.

    What the script does:
    1) a helper Azure virtual machine with Windows Server is created.